symfony/symfony-docs/security/multiple_user_providers.rst

         // you can, for example, test that the returned user is an object of a
         // particular class or check for certain attributes of your user objects if ($user instance User) {
-            // the user was loaded from the security.yml file.
+            // the user was loaded from the main security config file.
 Do something.
             // ...
         }